 The first step is for the family/employer to apply for an employer identification number (EIN).
 This may sound intimidating, but it can be done in less than 10 minutes at www.irs.gov.

-When it comes to generating the appropriate tax forms, reporting withholding, and any other required information, many families purchase software designed specifically for the purpose of paying household employees.
-Another option is to hire a bookkeeper or an accountant to help with filings and ensuring everyone is compliant.
+Many families purchase software designed specifically to pay household employees along with generating the appropriate tax forms, reporting withholding, and any other required information.
+Another option is to hire a bookkeeper or an accountant to help with filings and to ensure everyone is compliant.

-The aforementioned takes care of the employee’s required tax filings.
+The aforementioned takes care of the employee's required tax filings.
 What about the employer's required filings?
 Employers need to file a Schedule H when completing their individual 1040.
-This form covers FICA, FUTA, and other taxes that might have been withheld.
+This form covers FICA taxes, FUTA taxes, and other taxes that might have been withheld.
+Most families also make quarterly tax payments.

 Can The Family/Employer Offset Their Tax Liabilities?

-Some employers offer a Dependent Care Flexible Spending Account as part of their benefit offerings.
-Employees can contribute up to $5,000 of their pretax earnings to the account to use for qualified dependent care expenses.
-These dollars can reimburse the family for their nanny’s pay.
+Depending on their situation, families may have a few options to reduce their tax bill.
+Some employers offer a Dependent Care Flexible Spending Account (FSA) as part of their benefit offerings.
+Employees can contribute up to $5,000 of their pretax earnings to the account for qualified dependent care expenses.
+Don't get overzealous; any funds remaining in the account at the end of the year are lost, so contributions should mirror anticipated expenses.

 Cash Isn't Always King

-Bottom line: It’s worth taking the time to structure household employee arrangements at the beginning of an engagement so everyone involved is protected from day one.
+Beyond providing peace of mind, paying a nanny legally also helps them build credits with Social Security and Medicare that may benefit them down the road.
+Bottom line, it's worth taking the time to structure household employee arrangements at the beginning of an engagement so everyone involved is protected from day one.

 Schedule a Consultation